Sir Alex Ferguson: An honour to face him says Robert Mancini

 "I don't think there'll be another manager like him.
 To win every trophy for 27 years is incredible situation."

 Mancini got the better of Ferguson to win the Premier League title last season - including a famous 6-1 win at Old Trafford in 2011 - but saw Ferguson respond with a dominant title win this season.

-And Mancini expects United to remain a force under Moyes next season when he begins a six-year contract after leaving Everton after 11 years in charge.
+And Mancini expects United to remain a force under Moyes next season when he after leaving Everton after 11 years in charge.